jitterbytes/Arduino_nano/02_Timers/README.md

 Well the led and statements were printing properly visually simultanousley, But still the led was toggling at ~1.61 seconds i checked the Arduino delay function comes around 0.98-1s accurately this is not accurate.
 Lets list down the situations i am thinking
 * If I stick with 15625 -> Timer clk frequency after 1024 prescaling. since this was not all dividing perfectly

+## Final try on Timer 1 Compare Match Interrupt - _Lets see if i get accuracy in this_